Unexpected Behavior of Ultra-Low-Crosslinked Microgels in Crowded Conditions: Introduction

 Ultra-low-crosslinked microgels (ULCs) are a special class of colloidal polymer networks synthesized in the complete absence of any crosslinking agent~\cite{gao2003cross}.
 The preparation of Poly-N-isopropylacrylamide (PNIPAM) ULCs follows the same protocol as that of regular microgels, presenting no additional difficulties in their synthesis, and thus making them widely investigated by several experimental groups~\cite{bachman2015ultrasoft,virtanen2016persulfate, scotti2019exploring,scotti2020flow,islam2021emergence,tennenbaum2021internal,burger2025suspensions}.
 The connectivity of the network arises from self-crosslinking between PNIPAM monomers during the polymerization process, occurring through chain transfer reaction.
 Recent scattering measurements of ULC form factors were compared to monomer-resolved simulations~\cite{hazra2023structure}, which allowed the estimation of the extremely small amount of these effective crosslinkers, between 0.1\% and 0.3\% molar fraction.

 From Dynamic Light Scattering (DLS) measurements, it is well-established that ULCs behave rather similarly to crosslinked microgels with a similar volume phase transition temperature~\cite{hazra2023structure}.
-However, the degree of softness of these particles has been quantified to be very low, either by directly measuring the significantly small swelling ratio by DLS~\cite{hazra2023structure,burger2025suspensions}, or by assessing the large degree of deformability at surfaces~\cite{bachman2015ultrasoft}.
-In addition, a quantitative estimate of the single-particle bulk modulus through osmotic deswelling has shown that this is roughly two orders of magnitude smaller than regular microgels~\cite{houston2022resolving}, in agreement with measurements of the Young moduli~\cite{bachman2015ultrasoft}.

-The intrinsic softness of ULCs also gives rise to a different phase behavior~\cite{scotti2020phase}, comprising stable bcc crystals, normally absent~\cite{paloli2013fluid} or just metastable~\cite{gasser2013transient} in crosslinked microgels.
-Moreover, pioneering works at the boundary between bulk and interfacial behavior~\cite{scotti2019exploring, scotti2020flow} have revealed a transition from a colloidal-like to a polymer-like behavior, arising from the peculiar fluffy conformation of ULCS.
-Finally, a very recent work pointed out the possible absence of a proper dynamical arrest transition in some ULCs~\cite{burger2025suspensions}, reinforcing the polymeric analogy at high densities.
+However, {their softness has been quantified by different experimental studies: their swelling ratio measured by DLS is unusually low~\cite{hazra2023structure,burger2025suspensions}, their elastic moduli appear to be more than one order of magnitude smaller than standard microgels~\cite{bachman2015ultrasoft,houston2022resolving,martinelli2025hierarchical} and they display a much larger deformability at surfaces~\cite{bachman2015ultrasoft}.} The intrinsic softness of ULCs also gives rise to a different phase behavior~\cite{scotti2020phase}, comprising stable bcc crystals, normally absent~\cite{paloli2013fluid} or just metastable~\cite{gasser2013transient} in crosslinked microgels.
+Moreover, pioneering works at the boundary between bulk and interfacial behavior~\cite{scotti2019exploring, scotti2020flow} have revealed a transition from a colloidal-like to a polymer-like behavior, arising from the peculiar fluffy conformation of ULCs.
+Finally, a recent work pointed out the possible absence of a proper dynamical arrest transition in some ULCs~\cite{burger2025suspensions}, reinforcing the polymeric analogy at high densities.

 Notwithstanding this vast body of experimental works, a detailed microscopic description of the structural and dynamical changes of ULCs across varying packing fractions up to crowded conditions is still missing.
 While such insights have been provided by super-resolution microscopy measurements~\cite{conley2017jamming,conley2019relationship} and Molecular Dynamics (MD) simulations for realistic monomer-resolved 5\%-crosslinked microgels~\cite{del2024numerical,nikolov2020behavior}, similar results for ULCs have not yet been reported.